 "At that point, General LeMay will argue that, since there's uncertainty, we'd better launch an all-out attack to settle the issue."

 "Yes.
 A sudden devastating atomic attack out of the blue.
 You know, it's ironic about LeMay.
 I grew up in a tough town divided roughly between Irishmen, Italians, and French Canadians.
 The French were the weak ones, the little kids on their way to church who you beat up, just for fun.
 Now, it's one of them that turns out to be the toughest of all, absolutely impervious to anything except maximizing the probability of victory.
 But I have an ace in the hole."

 Heike, amazed and delighted, asked the obvious.
 Smith replied,

 "It isn't really a secret and shouldn't be one, but it sort of is.
 I have to wait for the right time."

 "Jones and I are good with secrets.
 We already have a few."

 Smith laughed and replied,

-"An air attack on a dug-in infantry regiment isn't effective.
+"An air attack on an infantry regiment dispersed in fox holes isn't effective.
 If you drop a hundred bombs, you might kill twenty men.
 Nuclear weapons have killing circles, but, of course, the radius only increases as the square root of the area.
 The Red Army is dispersed over all of eastern Europe."

 "So LeMay can drop all the bombs he has, and still destroy only a small percentage of the army."

-"Which then rolls into Berlin and conquers western Europe."
+"Which then rolls into Berlin and conquers western Europe, perhaps even England."